keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 Ophiuchus ⛎ = 13th Zodiac = **The Serpent bearer**

 [The Brennschluss point is the closed cycle from the rocket arc above (almost mimicking a rainbow) and the great seperent of coal-tar benzene down below in the Earth.
 The rockets of the military-industrial complex are just a terrifying, entrancing visible spectacle of the weight of the industrial underclass underpinning it below]

+[All projectiles follow the path of the parabola, they are all bent by gravity.
+So the rocket follows the arc.
+The rainbow is *close enough* to a parabola to an observer (every perspective generates its own rainbow) but actually is a full circle, with the bottom hidden below the ground (the preterite).]

+The arc of the rocket and the Brennschluss point == Gravity's rainbow (the V2 parabola) The coal tar feedstock, organic matter compressed into aromatic sludge by gravity, transformed into synthesised dyes of the 20th century military-industrial process = Gravity's rainbow (of dyes)

 ![The SHAEF (United States Army Supreme Allied Expeditionary Force) logo.
 A falming sword (the Aces of Swords) underneath a rainbow, on a blakc or dark blue cosmic void](/images/SHAEF_Shoulder_Patch.png){:style="display:block; margin-left:auto; margin-right:auto; max-width:30%;"}